Narinskyi/Spring-Test-Automation-Framework/Readme.md

 - Truly parallel test execution (using Maven Surefire)
 - Detailed and customizable reporting via Allure
-- Support of both JUnit and TestNG testing frameworks
 - Spring-based configuration and flexible environment variables mechanism
 - Built-in drivers (Chrome and mobile emulators, Firefox, PhantomJS) for both Windows and MacOS
 - Full support of Grid and remote tests